FudaWiki/fudawiki-files/hanafuda/games/wolnamppong.md

 > You must be familiar with the [Korean month sequence](/en/hanafuda/suits#arrangement-of-suits) to play the game.
 {.is-warning}

+Chips are also necessary for keeping track of a player's score.

 # Gameplay
 - Before starting the game, decide first the amount of chips of the ante.